Susanta0/Sephora/README.md

 ## Features
 * ***User Authentication:***

-    **1. Sign up and log in functionality for users.**
+  * Sign up and log in functionality for users.

-    **2. Secure authentication process to ensure user data safety.**
+  * Secure authentication process to ensure user data safety.
 * ***Product Management:***

-   **1. Single product view with detailed information, images, and reviews.**
+  * Single product view with detailed information, images, and reviews.

-   **2. Add to cart functionality to allow users to collect items for purchase..**
+  * Add to cart functionality to allow users to collect items for purchase.

-   **3. Remove from cart option for easy management.**
+  * Remove from cart option for easy management.
 * ***Navigation:***

-   **1. Responsive navigation with a dropdown menu for easy access to various categories and sections.**
+   * Responsive navigation with a dropdown menu for easy access to various categories and sections.

-    **2. Smooth transitions and animations for a seamless user experience.**
+   * Smooth transitions and animations for a seamless user experience
 * ***Responsive Design:***

-   **1. Fully responsive design to ensure optimal user experience across different devices (desktop, tablet, mobile).**
+   * Fully responsive design to ensure optimal user experience across different devices (desktop, tablet, mobile).

-    **2. Mobile-friendly layout with touch-friendly elements.**
+  * Mobile-friendly layout with touch-friendly elements.
 * ***UI Components:***

-    **1. Utilize Chakra UI components to enhance the overall look and feel of the website.**
+  * Utilize Chakra UI components to enhance the overall look and feel of the website.

-    **2. Consistent design elements for a polished and professional appearance.**
+  * Consistent design elements for a polished and professional appearance.
 * ***Authentication:***

-    **1. Secure user authentication using industry-standard practices.**
+  * Secure user authentication using industry-standard practices.

-    **2. Password recovery/reset functionality for user convenience.**
+  * Password recovery/reset functionality for user convenience.
 * ***Cart Management:***

-    **1. Add items to the cart with a visually appealing animation.**
+  * Add items to the cart with a visually appealing animation.

-    **2. Remove items from the cart with a user-friendly interface.**
+  * Remove items from the cart with a user-friendly interface.
 * ***Pop-up Notifications:***

-    **1. Implement pop-up notifications for actions like successful login, item added to the cart, etc.**
+   * Implement pop-up notifications for actions like successful login, item added to the cart, etc.

-    **2. Non-intrusive notifications for a smooth user experience.**
+  * Non-intrusive notifications for a smooth user experience.
 * ***Responsive Slideshow:***

-    **1. Feature a responsive slideshow on the homepage to showcase featured products, promotions, and announcements.**
+    * Feature a responsive slideshow on the homepage to showcase featured products, promotions, and announcements.

-    **2. Image carousel with smooth transitions and a user-friendly interface.**
+  * Image carousel with smooth transitions and a user-friendly interface.
 <!--
 * ***Search Functionality:***